 Make sure the pillow remains between the patient's legs.

-Place an emphasis at the sole of the foot lying below.
+Place the support at the sole of the foot lying underneath.

-Be sure to place a pillow under the back to keep the patient in this position.
+Be sure to place a pillow under the patient's back to maintain this position.

-Place a pillow under your upper arm as well.
+Also place a pillow under your upper arm.

 If possible, place a small pillow under the patient's head.